mxtaooo/leetcode-ans/doc/34 - [Medium] - Find First and Last Position of Element in Sorted Array.md

-# 34.Find First and Last Position of Element in Sorted Array [Medium]
+# 34. Find First and Last Position of Element in Sorted Array [Medium]

 The [link](https://leetcode.com/problems/find-first-and-last-position-of-element-in-sorted-array/) of question.